Image default

 • Bone Infection

 In rare cases where a prolonged infection does not receive proper treatment, and the patient’s infection expands out of control, the patient could die.
-If your loved one has suffered any amount of pain from a bedsore, whether it is serious or mild, seek the guidance of a medical malpractice lawyer.
+If your loved one has suffered any amount of pain from a bedsore, whether it is serious or mild, seek the guidance of a Tampa medical malpractice lawyer.

 Proper Treatment Is Essential in Bedsore Recovery